DavidVeksler/CodeContext/README.md

 # CodeContext

-CodeContext is an efficient C# application designed to provide code context to Language Learning Models (LLMs).
+CodeContext is an C# application designed to provide code context to Language Learning Models (LLMs).
 It scans project directories, generates a structured representation of the project, and extracts relevant file contents while intelligently filtering out unnecessary files and directories.

 ## Features